Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Homoclinic solutions

 \subsection{Hydraulic regime}

 In this section, we investigate the asymptotic regime in which the Wadati potential function is slowly varying \eqref{eq:32} by using the hydraulic approximation \eqref{eq:22}.
-A detailed analysis of the hydraulic solutions is carried out in Appendix \ref{sec:analys-hydr-appr} by analyzing the discriminant of the quartic polynomial \eqref{eq:22} in $\rho$
+A detailed analysis of the hydraulic solutions is carried out in Appendix \ref{sec:analys-hydr-appr} by analyzing the discriminant $D$ of the quartic polynomial \eqref{eq:22} in $\rho$

 When $u_0 = \sqrt{f_1(\rho_0)} \equiv 2 \sqrt{\rho_0}$, $D(X) \equiv 0$.
 The curves $u_0 = \sqrt{f_j(\rho_0)}$, $j = 2,3$ correspond to boundary values that are square roots of the two sole real, positive zeros of the discriminant factor $K(X = 0) = 0$ in eq.~\eqref{eq:39}.
-These three zeros of the discriminant $u_0^2 = f_j(\rho_0)$ occur at the peak of the Wadati potential function $w(X)$ when $X = 0$ and determine bifurcations in the existence and nature of hydraulic solutions.
-Additional analysis of the discriminant \eqref{eq:39} and the solutions of eqs.~\eqref{eq:9b} and \eqref{eq:22} in Appendix \ref{sec:analys-hydr-appr} prove the following.
+These three zeros $u_0^2 = f_j(\rho_0)$ of the discriminant occur at the peak of the Wadati potential function $w(X)$ when $X = 0$ and determine bifurcations in the existence and nature of hydraulic solutions.
+Additional analysis of the discriminant \eqref{eq:39} and the solutions of eqs.~\eqref{eq:9b} and \eqref{eq:22} in Appendix \ref{sec:analys-hydr-appr} prove what follows.

 The results are summarized in the $\rho_0$-$u_0$ phase diagram and density profiles of Fig.~\ref{fig:discriminant}.
-There are three bifurcation curves $u_0 = \sqrt{f_j(\rho_0)}$, $j = 1,2,3$ relating the boundary conditions in density and velocity in the phase diagram Fig.~\ref{fig:discriminant}(a).
+The zeros of $D$ are the bifurcation curves.
 The continuous curve

-defines the lower bound $u_0 \ge \sqrt{f_{1,2}(\rho_0)}$, $\rho_0 > 0$ for the existence of unique elevation wave solutions of the hydraulic equations \eqref{eq:22}, \eqref{eq:9b} that satisfy the correct boundary conditions \eqref{eq:47}.
+defines the lower bound $u_0 \ge \sqrt{f_{1,2}(\rho_0)}$, $\rho_0 > 0$ for the existence of elevation waves.
 An example is shown in Fig.~\ref{fig:discriminant}(e) for $\rho_0 = 4$.
-For $u_0 \le \sqrt{f_3(\rho_0)}$ and $\rho_0 > 1$, there exists a unique depression wave solution of the hydraulic equations \eqref{eq:22}, \eqref{eq:9b} that satisfies the correct boundary conditions \eqref{eq:47}.
-An example is shown in Fig.~\ref{fig:discriminant}(b).
-These results imply the existence regions of two-parameter families of elevation and depression waves depicted in the phase diagram \ref{fig:discriminant}(a).
+For $u_0 \le \sqrt{f_3(\rho_0)}$ and $\rho_0 > 1$, there exist depression waves with an example in Fig.~\ref{fig:discriminant}(b).
+Thus, we have identified two-parameter families of elevation and depression waves.
 For

-there exist no homoclinic solutions of the hydraulic equations satisfying the correct boundary conditions.
-A detailed description of the existence regimes of elevation and depression waves is given in the App.~\ref{sec:analys-hydr-appr}.